Bridges of Lyon: Passerelle Saint-Vincent (1832)

 The first bridge, built in 1637 by engineer Jean Christophe Marie, was swept away by ice in 1643.
 A new bridge replaces the 1656, but met the same fate as its predecessor in 1711.
 It was again replaced in 1777 by a new bridge, along with less than 80 m wide and 7 m.
 In the 1830s, a project is developed to replace the Saint-Vincent bridge, too old and poorly placed.
 It proposed to build a new bridge further downstream and to replace the Saint Vincent bridge by a simple bridge.
 In 1827, it gave the company Tarpin the task of building the two bridges.
 The Saint Vincent bridge opened to the public at the end of 1832.
 In 1840, the bridge deck was damaged by flooding.
 It was repaired and has not needed major work since then.
 The bridge is 76.50 m long and 2.80 metres wide.

 Pont la Feuillée (1949)

 The first Pont la Feuillée opened to the public on 28 September 1831.
 At seven meters wide, it consisted of a central span of 67 m based on two batteries located near the banks.
 Damaged by floods in 1840, it was rebuilt and reopened on 21 November 1841.
 In 1887, its status was of concern, but it was not demolished until 1910.
 Two years later, a new metal structure was built with piles of Porcieu-Amblagnieu stone.
 In 1936, a barge struck a pile of the bridge, which collapsed, taking with it most of the structure and a number of bystanders, most of whom drowned.
 It was then replaced by a steel bridge with multiple arches, which was totally destroyed by the Germans in 1944.
-The engineer Mogaray it wider in rebuilt in 1949, with two cantilevers embedded in shore abutments covered in stone.
+The engineer Mogaray rebuilt it in 1949, with two cantilevers embedded in shore abutments covered in stone.